pulp/pulp/docs/sphinx/dev-guide/integration/rest-api/role/cud.rst

 | :param_list:`put` The body of the request is a JSON document with a root element
   called ``delta``.
 The contents of delta are the values to update.
 Only changed parameters need be specified.
-The following keys are allowed in the delta dictionary.
+The following keys are allowed in the delta object.
 Descriptions for each parameter can be found under the create user API:

 * :param:`display_name,,`